lita/email_service/README.md

 `tasks.py` - This chooses a random email service and sends off the data.

 ###Email services
 `services` - This has an abstract class, called `BaseService`, that all email service interfaces must subclass.
-If a developer wanted to add a new email service, they need to inherit this class and implement `ping`, and `send`.
+If a developer wanted to add a new email service, they need to inherit this class and implement `ping`, `name` (which is the name of the service), and `send`.
+I have implemented `service.mandrill` and `service.mailgun` that subclass `BaseService` and interfaces with their respective APIs.

-`loader.py` - this looks through the `services` folder and finds any classes that subclasses `BaseService` and creates a list of available services.
+`loader.py` - this looks through the `services` folder and finds any classes that inherits from `BaseService` and creates a list of available services.
 Then `tasks.send_mail` selects a random email service from that list.

 ###Pros
 *Abstraction* - This system separates parsing the web request and sending out the email.
 Thus if one email service went down, the system is able to retry with a different email service.